-While there are many strategies for improving financial access to care (including those that will be addressed in the Financial Coverage Improvement Strategies module - forthcoming), here we focus on four local-level strategies that have been commonly used in LMICs with varying success:
+While there are many strategies for improving financial access to care (including those that will be addressed in the Health Financing Improvement Strategies module), here we focus on four local-level strategies that have been commonly used in LMICs with varying success:

 - Community-based health insurance